imanoleguskiza/nems-dev/README.md

 ## Recent notable changes

+- **2016-08-04**: The Subsite Starterkit has now actual releases.
+Tags are prepended with `starterkit/` in order to avoid conflicts with existing tags on forked subsite repositories.
 - **2016-07-19**: Subsites now support [Composer](https://getcomposer.org)
     dependencies.
 Please refer to the [Developer guide](docs/developer-guide.md) for more information.